sandipshiwakoti/vscode-react-native-version-bumper/README.md

 ---

 ## ❓ FAQ

-**Q: Why not use a CLI tool instead?**
-A: This extension keeps you in VS Code, offering an integrated experience with interactive prompts, visual feedback, Git support, and CodeLens for version bumping—no terminal required!

 **Q: How do I create a release or merge request?**
 A: Use the "Bump All Platform Versions with Git Workflow 🔄" command.
 After a successful bump, the webview shows buttons to: